iRNA-COSI/APAeval/execution_workflows/APAtrap/README.md

 ### Parameters
 Parameters used to run APAtrap are specified in conf/modules.config file.
 Parameters relevant to the workflow itself are:
+- `run_identification` - set to true to obtain identification challenge output.
+Specifying any other value will throw an error.
+- `run_quantification` - set to true to obtain quantification challenge output.
+Specifying any other value will throw an error.
-- `run_differential` - set to false to obtain identification and quantification challenge outputs, or set to true to obtain differential challenge output.
+- `run_differential` - set to true to obtain differential challenge output.
 Specifying any other value will throw an error.
 - `output_dir` - name of the folder that the final output files are going to be in, located under Apatrap/results/apatrap/
 - `identification_out_suffix` - suffix of the output file(s) for the current run ending with .bed when running identification, the prefix will be the different sample names obtained from the sample column in the sample sheet